-If KCDBG funds will involve relocation, the grantee must develop written policies and procedures for managing the anticipated relocation caseload in the form of a "relocation plan."
-The relocation plan must be submitted to DLG after the funding award as part of the evidentiaries needed for the release of funds.
+If CDBG-DR funds will involve relocation, the subrecipient must develop written policies and procedures for managing the anticipated relocation caseload in the form of a "relocation plan."
+The relocation plan must be submitted to DLG after the funding award as part of the evidentiary materials needed for the release of funds.
+Subrecipients are encouraged to contact DLG early in this process to consider the timing and project implications for projects potentially involving temporary or permanent relocation.